-We ask campers to fully commit to being at camp for the entire week which is 9am-4:30pm Mon-Thurs and 9am-8pm Friday, which includes the grand finale of the entire week; the Friday night showcase concerts!
+We ask campers to fully commit to being at camp for the entire week which is 9am-4:30pm Mon-Thurs and 9am-8pm Friday, which includes the grand finale of the entire week; the 2 Friday night showcase concerts!
 This attendance commitment includes reliable camper transportation and timely parental/guardian drop-off and pick-up schedule.
-When campers are put into bands, and much like any other kind of team, they all count on each other to be at all their band rehearsals and both the final concerts, which is the culmination of the entire week of camp.
-If one band member is missing or is late, it makes it difficult for the rest of the band to move forward, and we feel that is not fair to the other campers.
-If your camper would need to miss any part of camp, we kindly ask that you register them for another session or wait until next year when they can attend the whole time.
+When campers are put into bands, and much like any other kind of team, they all count on each other to be at all their band rehearsals and both the final concerts (3 & 6pm Friday), which is the culmination of the entire week of camp.
+If one band member is missing or is late for daily rehearsals, it makes it difficult for the rest of the band to move forward, and we feel that is not fair to their bandmates.
+If your camper would potentially need to miss any part of camp, we kindly ask that you wait until next year when they can attend the whole time.

 Do you offer before and after-camp care?

 Yes, this year we are able to offer a one-time $75 care fee paid at registration.
-Campers need to arrive between 8:30am and 9am and be picked up at 4:30pm.
+Campers need to arrive between 8:30am and 9am (Mon-Fri) and be picked up at 4:30pm (Mon-Thurs).
 However, for parents who have work/traffic schedule time constraints and need to drop off their camper between 7:30am-8:30am and/or pick them up between 4:30pm-5:30pm, there will be a GRRR staff member available to provide care for your child.
 We do this in an effort to make this camp accessible to all youth who want to attend camp.
 Before and after care costs $75 per camper.
 This fee is waived for low-income campers with successfully-approved financial aid applications.

 If I need to cancel prior to camp, does GRRR offer a refund?